First time in Porto: things you should know

 Every time I visit a new city, my first instinct is to research everything that I can about it.
 This way I’ll be surer of what to expect and so I’ll be able to enjoy my stay better.

 And so, to make your first time in Porto as enjoyable as it can be, here’s a list of the things you should know about the city.
-Make sure to also check my Ultimate Bucket List of Porto, as you’ll find even more suggestions there! 🙂
+Make sure to also check my Ultimate bucket list of Porto, as you’ll find even more suggestions there! 🙂

 When is the best time to visit Porto?